js13kGames/Reverse-Ground-Battle/README.md

 ### TECHNICAL INFORMATION
 - Developed using  jAllegro http://jallegro.sos.gd/
 - For dinamically creating sounds I used jsfxr library https://github.com/mneubrand/jsfxr
-- As minifying tool I used http://javascript-minifier.com/ and http://cssminifier.com/ through Curl command.
+- As minifying tool I used http://javascript-minifier.com/ through Curl command.
 See build.sh for more information

 The code is fully commented, check it out for more information.
 ### CREDITS